thmsdnnr/thmsdnnr.github.io/_posts/2018-03-15-the-knapsack-problem.md

 How does this apply to the knapsack problem?

 At a high level, how do we go about filling the knapsack?
 We iterate through the items and look at the current state of the knapsack.
-We ask ourself first:
+We ask these questions:

 1. Will the item fit?
 If not, skip it.
-2. If so, does adding it add more value, *given the current size of the knapsack*?
-If so, add it.
-If not, skip it.

-We are asking the question:

-1. For a given size of the knapsack, iterating over each item, which item provides the most value relative to the size increase it creates?
-Then, of these items, which is permissible to add ()
+Add the previous row's value, since that's the highest value we can attain.
+2. If the item fits, we decide whether or not to add it by comparing two values:

+A) The value of not adding the item at all (the value of the row immediately above).

+B) The value of adding the item and then the highest-valued-combination-of-items of size (current knapsack size - potential new item size).
+For example, if the size of the new item is 1, and we're currently considering a pack of size 3, we look up the highest-value combination of size 2.

+We can find the highest-value combination by going up one row and back `size` columns.

+If value A > value B, we don't add the item and copy down the value of the row above.

+If value B > value A, we add the item and record the combined value in the cell.

+The beauty of this algorithm is that we assemble the answers we need to determine whether or not to add an item *as we iterate through the items*.
+When we finish filling out the array, we'll have our answer of the maximum value: it's just the `[last row][last column]`.

+There are a few relations that make this algorithm work that you can [find here on the Wikipedia](https://en.wikipedia.org/wiki/Knapsack_problem#0/1_knapsack_problem).

+Straight from the wiki:

+* m[i, w] is the maximum value using i items for a given weight.
+* m[0, w] is zero for all w, since zero items have zero value.
+* m[i, w] if the new item *doesn't* fit: m[i-1, w].
+  * If the new item fits: max(m[i-1, w], m[i-1, w-newItem weight] + valueNewItem)

 ## The Nuts and Bolts